hinderson/memory/README.md

 Small game made in a couple of hours for a friends Easter card.

-Add a new pair of cards to the board by copying and pasting in the following structure (the clone is generated automatically):
+Add a new pair of cards to the board by duplicating the following structure (the clone is generated automatically):

 ```html
 <li class="card">